 Pet Zone - SmartScoop

-A clear winner--the SmartScoop maintains a clean litter box in a familiar shape in form.
+A clear winner — the SmartScoop maintains a clean litter box in a familiar shape and form.

 The Pet Zone provided convenience with its ease of handling and simple, functional features.
 It can sense when a cat enters the litter box and stays for a period of time.
 It cleans up after the cat leaves, preventing any odor from lingering too long.